THE ISSUE OF BLOOD

 This is as good a place to stop as any.

 I chose a place to sleep on the ground, set down a sleeping bag pad, and put my camera atop my camp cooler.
-Inside, a half-empty, plastic water bottle bobbed in its melting ice water.
-My first swallow tasted unnatural; warm and disappointing. so it remained imprisoned.
+Inside, a half-empty plastic water bottle bobbed in its melting ice water.
+My first swallow tasted unnatural, warm, and disappointing.
 I had a granola bar in my pocket, but I had no desire to taste its cloying sweetness.

-The sun slowly disappeared behind the hogback, gradually turning the pure cerulean blue sky to a ruddy-clouded, purple landscape, suggesting a far-off indigo bay beyond a red, shoreline scud high above my head.
+The sun slowly disappeared behind the hogback, gradually turning the pure cerulean blue sky into a ruddy-clouded, purple landscape, suggesting a far-off indigo bay beyond a red shoreline scud high above my head.
 My mind accepted the illusion, giving me the unmistakable feeling that I was hovering above this imagined estuary, looking down from an illogical perch.
-The disorientation was spellbinding, at once majestic and quietly troubling, blue and red, diametrically opposed and brewed into the royal firmament that surrenders to pitch black.
+The disorientation was spellbinding, majestic, and quietly troubling, blue and red, opposed and brewed into the royal firmament that surrenders to pitch black.

 The ground pad felt soft and comforting as I laid back, relieved I had chosen the whisper of cooler night air flowing down from the shadowing mountains.
 The alternative was the ice-box chill and shuddering drone of a motel-room air conditioner.
 And, the crusty earth was infinitely cleaner than a broken-down, sweat-stained mattress – my every breath free from the acrid tinge of tobacco-sullied, stained furnishings.
-At every roadside flop, the room reverberates with the undulating, hypnotic, whoosh of tires and swishing airstream noises.
-Here, on the Joshua Tree ground, the highway was far off, a murmur, a distant, subdued, road-weary, highway sigh.
+At every roadside flop, the room reverberates with the undulating, hypnotic whoosh of tires and swishing airstream noises.
+On the Joshua Tree ground, the highway was far off, a murmur, a distant, subdued, road-weary highway sigh.

 No motel tonight.

-The nighttime desert sky was bruised and pummeled, rudely trod upon by Helios’s sun chariot-transit of the daystar, which burns and is not consumed, above the cedar-incense bushes around me.
+The twilight desert sky appeared bruised and pummeled, rudely trod upon by Helios's sun chariot transit of the daystar, which burns and is not consumed, above the cedar-incense bushes around me.
 Slender strands of cirrus ice clouds limned the ruts of his carriage wheels, stretching across the heavens.
-Before me was the inspiration for our ancestor’s creation of divinity and worship; the evidence of gods, the sun, the moon and all that nature holds in store from season to season.
-Elysium stretched across the bird-ocean above me - waiting.
+Before me was the inspiration for our ancestor's creation of divinity and worship; the evidence of gods, the sun, the moon, and all that nature holds in store from season to season.
+Elysium stretched across the bird ocean above me - waiting.

-A dry seabed is a fitting home for these omnivore, bottom-dwellers who eat just about anything: rabbits, rodents, birds, snakes, lizards, even thick-shelled tortoises.
-In dire times, hungry coyotes resort to fruit, nuts, or grass of which I saw very little on my travels.
-Whether hunting freshly-captured prey or scavenging a long-dead, carrion meal, coyotes thrive, needing only a bit of water now and again.
-This parched sea bottom offers its sparse tears to quench thirst and grant life; a salient point to consider when unraveling the web of existence.
+A dry seabed is a fitting home for these omnivores, bottom-dwellers who eat almost anything: rabbits, rodents, birds, snakes, lizards, and even thick-shelled tortoises.
+In dire times, hungry coyotes resort to fruit, nuts, or grass, which I saw very little on my travels.
+Whether hunting freshly-captured prey or scavenging a long-dead carrion meal, coyotes thrive, needing only a bit of water now and again.
+This parched sea bottom offers sparse tears to quench thirst and grant life, a salient point to consider when unraveling the web of existence.

 Sublime.